 Since SLS printing doesn’t require dedicated support structures, it’s ideal for complex geometries, including interior features, undercuts, thin walls, and negative features.
 Parts produced with SLS printing have excellent mechanical characteristics, with strength resembling that of injection-molded parts.

-The most common material for SLS is nylon, a popular engineering thermoplastic with excellent mechanical properties.
-Nylon is lightweight, strong, and flexible, as well as stable against impact, chemicals, heat, UV light, water, and dirt.
+The most common SLS material is nylon, a popular engineering thermoplastic with excellent mechanical properties.
+Nylon 3D printing creates parts that are lightweight, strong, and flexible, as well as stable against impact, chemicals, heat, UV light, water, and dirt.
+Other popular SLS 3D printing materials include nylon composites, polypropylene (PP), and flexible TPU.

 The combination of low cost per part, high productivity, and established materials make SLS a popular choice among engineers for functional prototyping, and a cost-effective alternative to injection molding for limited-run or bridge manufacturing.